serpenscaput/wl9/Chemical Warfare/Chemical Warfare - readme.txt

 PLAY THE GAME!
 You'll have a lot more fun figuring out stuff for yourself.
-Don't worry about getting discouraged either - if you're really really stuck on the levels, I can give you a nudge in the right direction if you e-mail me at wolf007jack@hotmail.com, but I doubt you'll need it.
+Don't worry about getting discouraged either - if you're really really stuck on the levels, I can give you a nudge in the right direction if you e-mail me at wolf007jack (at) hotmail.com, but I doubt you'll need it.

 TOOLS USED: